 The round-trip loop from Lincoln, to Franconia, to Bartlett, to Conway, in New Hampshire is doable in one day, with places to stop and stay overnight at your discretion.
 The mountain views, especially with white sheets of snow everywhere, are unforgettable, while the region's attractions are equally memorable.
 Expect everything from the subdued and picturesque (exploring the natural beauty of Wildcat and Cannon mountains) to the thrilling and exciting (enjoying the rides and ziplines at Whale's Tale Water Park and Alpine Adventures).

 The Dakotas are frequently overlooked as vacation destinations, but driving through the Badlands National Park in the south is worth your while.
 You can incorporate Mount Rushmore into your trip, or take an entirely different approach, which will lead you deep into the heart of the Great Plains region.
-Mountains and plateaus intermingle with hot springs and even archaeologically significant sites as well.
+Mountains and plateaus intermingle with hot springs and archaeologically significant sites.

 More than just skiing awaits you along your drive to Steamboat Springs.
 You can take route 40 through the town, which will surround you on all sides with mountains, hot springs, and waterfalls.

 Many places claim to be the Christmas tree capital of the world, but Oregon has the best stake over the claim.
 You can find the winter wonderland of your dreams when you travel along highway 99 to the Christmas Fantasy Trail just outside Portland.
 Exploring outward from Portland will lead you to Mount Hood, which, aside from the majestic views, includes a potentially still active volcano (though the last time it erupted was 1907).